databricks/mlops-stacks/{{cookiecutter.root_dir__update_if_you_intend_to_use_monorepo}}/docs/project-overview.md

 │   │   │                          of each recipe step, such as the input dataset to use for training a model or the │   │   │                          performance criteria for promoting a model to production.
 │   │   │
-│   │   ├── profiles            <- Environment-specific (e.g. dev vs test vs prod) configurations for MLflow recipe execution.
+│   │   ├── profiles            <- Environment-specific (e.g. dev vs test vs prod) configurations for MLflow recipes execution.
 │   │
 │   │
 │   ├── validation              <- Optional model validation step before deploying a model.